List of Shadow Star characters: Virgin Princess

-Virgin Princess (乙姫 Otohime): Appearing on a large dragon, the virgin princess is equivalent to a goddess of dragons.
+The Virgin Princess (乙姫, Otohime), appearing on a large dragon, is equivalent to a goddess of dragons.
 She rarely makes appearances, thus seeing her even once in a lifetime is a rare and treasured event.
 The virgin princess is a replica of its owner's body whose soul has been absorbed by his or her baby dragon, thus becoming an adult dragon.
 Jyun explains to Shiina that the princesses get their name because they are "joined together" only with their dragons.
 There is more than one virgin princess, and they may be male or nonhuman.

-In the manga, the one who most often makes an appearance and saves Shiina many times over is revealed to be Misho Tamai (玉依 実生 Tamai Mishō), Shiina's deceased sister.
+In the manga, the one who most often makes an appearance and saves Shiina many times over is revealed to be Misho Tamai (玉依 実生, Tamai Mishō), Shiina's deceased sister.
 In the manga, Shunji (Shiina's father) discovers a different virgin princess while on a mission in Russia.

 Normal Humans

 Shunji Tamai

-Shunji Tamai (玉依 俊二 Tamai Shunji): Shiina's father and a pilot for a small aviation company, which offers flight training services for the JASDF.
+Shunji Tamai (玉依 俊二, Tamai Shunji) is Shiina's father and a pilot for a small aviation company, which offers flight training services for the JASDF.
 He flies a Lockheed F-104 Starfighter, later transitioning to a Sukhoi Su-27 Flanker towards the end of the manga.
 He and his wife Misono separated years ago, and he lives with Shiina.
 Once a sensational ace pilot for the National Defense Force, his abilities have diminished since an undisclosed incident involving a dragon.
 He loves his daughter dearly and wants always to protect her, even though she is often the one who ends up protecting him.
 In Volume 12 of the manga, Shunji dies after Bungo's dragon fires its gun at his plane's cockpit while he is trying to eject, after he caused Bungo's dragon to be sucked into his plane's engine.
 Shiina and Akira witness his death.

-His Japanese voice actor is Nobuo Tobita.
-His English voice actor is Josh Mosby.

 Misono Tamai

-Misono Tamai (玉依 美園 Tamai Misono): Shiina's mother and Shunji's ex-wife.
+Misono Tamai (玉依 美園, Tamai Misono) is Shiina's mother and Shunji's ex-wife.
 Misono often chides Shiina for the young girl's poor grades, and deep down believes that Shiina is responsible for the death of her first daughter Misho, to the point of trying to strangle Shiina once.
 Always calm and cold, she works with the government and Miyako on the shadow dragon case.

-In volume 11, Misono shows signs of softening up after a conversation with Akira, in which she says that mothers and daughters always have complicated relationships.
-In volume 12, right after Shunji's death, she is finally reconciled with Shiina.
+In Volume 11, Misono shows signs of softening up after a conversation with Akira, in which she says that mothers and daughters always have complicated relationships.
+In Volume 12, right after Shunji's death, she is finally reconciled with Shiina.
 In the final chapter, some men who wanted to kill Shiina fatally shoot Misono while she is in her car, right in front of Shiina.

-Her Japanese voice actress is Chizuru Fuyuki.
-Her English voice actress is Bella Hudson.

 Minor characters

 Satoru

-Satoru is a friend of Shiina who lives on her grandparents' island.
+Satoru (さとる) is a friend of Shiina who lives on her grandparents' island.
 He is one year younger than Shiina, and being from a small island, is often annoyed by Shiina's "city" mannerisms.